 This is part of an ongoing series of interviews with the 2018 Prince George’s County Board of Education candidates.
-Carolyn Boston is the incumbent from District 6 (see district map here) running in the June 26 primary election.
+Carolyn Boston is the incumbent from District 6 (see district map here) running in the general election.
 Ms. Boston answered questions generated by members of Prince George’s County Advocates for Better Schools.
 An earlier version of this post was published in May.

 Prince George’s County Advocates for Better Schools does not endorse or oppose any candidate for the Board of Education.

 Tell us about your background and your plans to move our school system forward.
 Why do you want to be on the Board of Education?

 I am running for a third term on the Board of Education because I believe we are moving in the right direction to be a model for the world on how to educate a diverse student body such as Prince George’s County.
 My experience as a council member in my community has equipped me with the knowledge and experience of dealing with budgets and how to run a town.
 My 10+ years of development and training through PTA on the local and state level, has provided me with years of advocacy and leadership skills.
 My years as a Parent Liaison for Prince George’s County School System prepared me to assist parents and the community on how to navigate our system.
 The professional training and workforce development I received has been a big asset with the work I do on this board.
 Also, my years of employment with one of the largest labor unions in the world has equipped me with a deep understanding of negotiations and collective bargaining process.